hashbangnz/rspec-openapi/README.md

 Furthermore, rspec-openapi keeps manual modifications when it merges automated changes to OpenAPI specs in case we can't generate everything from request specs.

+## This fork

+This was forked so we could make the minor changes needed to support Rails 4.
+Please use the upstream version for Rails 5 and above.

 ## Installation

 Add this line to your application's Gemfile: